Products of two orthogonal projections

 Next, we introduce another significant class of contractions that serves a profound role in the theory of operators.
 Let $T \in \clb(\clh)$ be a contraction.
 If in addition

 then we say that $T$ is a $C_{\cdot 0}$ contraction.
 If both $T$ and $T^*$ are in $C_{\cdot 0}$, then we simply write \cite[page 72]{NF Book}

-This class of operators is interesting as they can be modeled in a more tangible manner by adhering to the classical theory of Sz.-Nagy and Foias.
 Evidently, if $T \in \clb(\clh)$ is a $C_{0 0}$ contraction, then its unitary part is zero, that is, $\clh_u = \{0\}$.
 In the following, we focus on contractions that are products of pairs of projections.
 In fact, in the following result, we have added yet another new information to von Neumann's iterated products of projections:

 \begin{theorem} Let $T \in \clb(\clh)$ be a product of two projections.
 Then